 Why Shake It Up Australia?

-Over the last few years I have started competing in obstacle course racing.
+Over the last few years, I have started competing in obstacle course racing.
 I love it.
 I enjoy challenging myself to do better, and scale obstacles that seem impossible.
 I am always surprised by what my body can do if I commit my mind to it.
-For me these obstacles are not only a physical challenge but a metaphor for overcoming obstacles in my life.
-In the coming years Wayne and my family will face obstacles that continue to become more challenging.
-Competing an obstacle course is nothing compared.
-On 20 October 2018 I competed in my first Tough Mudder.
+For me, these obstacles are not only a physical challenge but a metaphor for overcoming obstacles in my life.
+In the coming years, Wayne and my family will face obstacles that continue to become more challenging.
+Competing in an obstacle course is nothing compared.
+On 20 October 2018, I competed in my first Tough Mudder.
 This was an 18+ Km course with 20+ obstacles.
 This was my first event raising awareness and funds to help find a cure.

 Tell us what you are doing/did to Shake Things Up?

 After my father received his diagnosis I turned to Google for answers.
 I found that Parkinson’s Disease in comparison to other incurable diseases, there seemed to be a lot less publicity and funding in research despite the startling number of Australian’s diagnosed each year.
 Finding the Shake It Up Foundation online and reading Clyde’s story, I knew this was where I wanted to focus my support.
 The Shake It Up team are amazing at supporting you in your cause.
 From day one of setting up my fundraising page the team were in contact to support in any way they could, the regular touchpoints kept me motivated.

 My family are the most important people in my life and are my greatest supporters.
 The encouragement and generosity that they shared was the most rewarding part of my cause.
 Secondly, the feeling of completing each and every obstacle in my Tough Mudder event, and the personal accomplishment at the end of crossing the finishing line and still having the energy to burn.

 Best advice for people looking to Shake It Up?